gavinhoward/bc/README.md

 To make a minimum size release, use `make minrelease` instead of `make release`.
 To make a debug release, use `make reldebug`.

+There is also a `make help` command to list all targets and options.

 ## Status

 This `bc` is in alpha stage, so it is ready for testing in the wild, but it is